nathancarter/weblurch/doc/plan.md

 ### OpenMath Content Dictionary Authoring Application

- * Create a new demo app for authoring OM CDs, but leave it plain vanilla for now and we'll add features later.
  * Create `src/xml-groups.solo.litcoffee` and put documentation on top that explains how it will contain routines for encoding the groups in a document as XML, with various features for checking their structural